Kevinovitz/cyber-security-megathread/tools_and_resources.md

 🔰 Name | ℹ️ Description | 🔗 Link
 -- | -- | --
-**Arsenal** | Arsenal is just a quick inventory and launcher for hacking programs.
+**⭐Arsenal** | Arsenal is just a quick inventory and launcher for hacking programs.
 You can search for a command, select one and it's prefilled directly in your terminal. | https://github.com/Orange-Cyberdefense/arsenal
+**⭐[Metasploit Framework](commands/metasploit.md)** | The Metasploit framework is a product made by Rapid7 and is part of the Metasploit Project.
+It is a very powerfull tool that can be used to create and use exploit code on target machines. | https://www.metasploit.com/
 **** |  |

 <br>